jacksleight/statamic-memberbox/docs/implementation.md

 ## Restricting access to content using a protection scheme

 The simplest way to protect individual entries or entire collections is to use a protection scheme.
-Memberbox comes with a protection driver called `mb_member` which will restrict content to members.
+MemberBox comes with a protection driver called `mb_member` which will restrict content to members.
 To implement this open up `config/statamic/protect.php` and create a new scheme:

 ```php
 'member' => [